NavInvest Greece is the investment advisory service provided by Navigator Consulting Group in Greece.

 We take a conservative and skeptical approach towards all aspects of investment advisory and structuring in Greece.
 Our basic investment thesis is based on the following tenets:

-2. Low asset valuation notwithstanding, the Greek tax environment is hostile while the Greek public sector remains incapable of basic management and regulatory tasks.
+2. Asset values notwithstanding, the Greek tax environment is hostile while the Greek public sector remains incapable of modern regulatory tasks.
 In many cases, tangled regulatory processes are a vector for corruption.

-3. Operating returns of most Greek companies do not reflect real operating potential.
+3. Current operating returns of most Greek companies do not reflect real operating potential.
 This is particularly the case with Greek hotels, agricultural or natural resource companies.